 It’s easy to grow, and provides an ample harvest of leaves—sometimes a little too ample, so don’t worry about growing too many plants.

 Tastes a little like cilantro but more peppery, spicy, and lemony.
 This herb is also known as hot mint.

-Best Setup for Cilantro Plants
+How to Grow Cilantro Indoors: Best Setup for Growing Cilantro Indoors

 Ceramic Self Watering Planter or pot that is at least 4″ / 1 pint.

 At the start: Balanced Blend.
 This should be equal parts nitrogen, phosphorus, and potassium (with NPK numbers like 10-10-10).

 Ongoing: Herb Blend.
 This should be high in nitrogen (with NPK numbers like 10-5-5).

 A strong grow light that can give the equivalent of 4+ hours of direct sun [DLI of 12+ mol/m²/day].

 How to Grow Cilantro Indoors: Preparing your Planter & Watering Schedule for Cilantro